 Useful Online Resources

 Whether it's improving your writing, or learning something new in your classes, college students often have to learn, retain, and use the knowledge you learn in class to produce papers, projects, and many other assignments.
 By using free online resources and digital tools, you may be able to improve the quality of your work and writing to get the best college experience and grades possible.

-To read more about how digital tools can help you progress as a student, and to access a list of these online resources, please click here.
+- Read about how digital tools can help you progress as a student, and to access a list of these online resources.

 The Path to Graduation